dotnet/docfx/docs/designs/dependency-repository.md

         _csharplang:
             url: https://github.com/dotnet/csharplang
             branch: master
-            inScope: true
+            includeInBuild: true
     ```

 In above example, it includes **all files** except `includes` folder of `https://github.com/dotnet/csharplang` repository in its build scope, and all these files will be built and published to `docs/csharplang` folder.

-> Note: The default value of "inScope" is false
+> Note: The default value of "includeInBuild" is false

-> Note: If the `inscope` flag of dependency repository is not turned on explicitly, all files will not be build/published even the `dependency alias` is used, and also links to files/resources in these dependency repositories will be treated as warnings.
+> Note: If the `includeInBuild` flag of dependency repository is not turned on explicitly, all files will not be build/published even the `dependency alias` is used, and also links to files/resources in these dependency repositories will be treated as warnings.